thoughtbot/superglue/docs/index.md

 ```

 Familiar Rails conveniences include form_props (a fork of `form_with` made for React),
-flash messages integrated as a [Redux slice], and [Unobtrusive Javascript]
+flash messages integrated as a Redux [slice], and [Unobtrusive Javascript](UJS) helpers.
-(UJS) helpers.

 ### It’s React

 But there are no APIs!
 The above is injected as a script tag in the DOM so everything
 loads in the initial request.
-Its added to [your Redux state] and passed to
+Its added to your [Redux state] and passed to
 the page component in a hook, for example:

 ```js